lukewhyte/auction-details-graph-api/README.md

-# Get SuperRare Auction Details
+# Jalopy SuperRare Auction Details API

-You should be able to find all live auctions on SR [here](https://superrare.com/explore?artwork-options=%257B%2522liveAuction%2522%3Atrue%257D).
+For testing, you should be able to find all live auctions on SR [here](https://superrare.com/explore?artwork-options=%257B%2522liveAuction%2522%3Atrue%257D).

 ## Query spec

 ### Argument

- - `artworkUrl`: Should be a SuperRare artwork page url [this one](https://superrare.com/0xca53bb6cdfcd5bf437bf4ac6d17c3b0e67d8a83e/corroded-abbey:-sailor's-offering-11).
+ - `artworkUrl`: Should be a SuperRare artwork page url like [this one](https://superrare.com/0xca53bb6cdfcd5bf437bf4ac6d17c3b0e67d8a83e/corroded-abbey:-sailor's-offering-11).

 ### Fields